WindowShade: History

 It debuted in System 7.5, but disappeared in Mac OS 8, when the feature was implemented as a part of the Appearance Manager.
 A widget was added to the title bar in addition to the double-click method of collapsing a window.
 The entire feature disappeared with the release of Mac OS X; windows could be minimized to the Dock on the new system or, starting with Mac OS X 10.3, moved aside with Exposé.
 However, several third-party utilities, such as WindowShade X for Unsanity's Application Enhancer software, have brought the ability back to Mac OS.
-It has since reappeared as a commercial haxie and offers other features, like translucent windows and minimize-in-place.
+It has since reappeared as a commercial haxie (an unofficial modification to system software) and offers other features, like translucent windows and minimize-in-place.
 WindowShade X from Unsanity stopped working in Mac OS 10.7, and other third-party developers have since released applications such as WindowMizer from RGB World that keep the WindowShade feature working on Mac OS X 10.6 and greater.

 The WindowShade control panel itself stems from a third-party utility originally written for System 6.0.7 by Rob Johnston.
 Apple purchased the rights to this software from the developer for use in System 7.5.